garycourt/JSV/README.md

 *	`json-schema-draft-01`

 	A complete implementation of the [first revision](http://tools.ietf.org/html/draft-zyp-json-schema-01) of the JSON Schema specification, which is exactly the same as the [original draft](http://tools.ietf.org/html/draft-zyp-json-schema-00).

+	Users with JSON Schemas written for JSV < v2.1 should use this environment for it's dot-delimited fragment identifiers.

 Environments can also be customized and registered for multiple reuse.
 (See the section on *Extending Environments* below)